Vivek-04022001/documentation/docs/classic-ui/layers.md

 -   Check that your view is working without a layer assigned globally.
 -   Check that `configure.zcml` has a layer entry.
-    Put some garbage to trigger a syntax error in `configure.zcml` to make sure that it is being loaded.
+    Put some garbage to trigger a syntax error in `configure.zcml` to make sure that it's being loaded.
 -   Add-on layer: check that `profiles/default/browserlayer.xml` has a matching entry with a matching name.
--   Theme layer: if it is a theme layer, check that there is a matching `skins.xml` entry.
+-   Theme layer: if it's a theme layer, check that there is a matching `skins.xml` entry.
 -   Check that the layer name is spelled correctly in the view declaration.